Welcome to Macromedia University

 Registration

-Within the first two weeks after your arrival, you are requested to report to the Residents Registration Office (Einwohnermeldeamt or Bürgeramt), to register your address of residence.
-If you have not yet found a regular place to reside for your entire stay in Germany, please register your temporary address, you can still change the temporary registered address to the regular one at a later time.
-We recommend you make an appointment, either online on the website, or per phone. if no appointment is available online, please call the registration office or have a local make the call for you, since the staff there speak mostly, only German.
-Some advice for you: in case nobody answers the phone, please don't panic, contact them per E-Mail or just go there directly.
-If you go on the official website to schedule an appointment and there is no time-slots or day free, please do not worry, just try again on another day, best in the early morning.
-The Registration Office always offers some free dates or time-slots, sometimes even on the same day.
+All inhabitants of Germany need to be registered with their address.
+This is so the officials know how to contact you and if you ever apply for a German citizenship, to know since when you have been living in Germany (no letters or similar are used as proof of adress in Germany).
+Within the first two weeks after your arrival, you are requested to report to the Residents Registration Office (Einwohnermeldeamt or Bürgeramt), to register your adress of residence - it´s often referred to as "Anmeldung".
+If you have not yet found a regular place to reside for your entire stay in Germany, please register your temporary address.
+You need to change this every time you move.
+We recommend you make an appointment online.
+If no appointment is available online, just try again another day, best in the early morning.
 You can also go directly to the registration office, pull a number and wait.
-(Early in the morning appx. at 7 a.m. is always best, so you do not end up in a long queue.)
-Like almost everywhere, public authority procedures can be lengthy, so please don't worry and don't loose your nerves.
+(Early in the morning appx. at 7 a.m. is always best, so you do not end up in a long queue).
+Like almost everywhere, public authority procedures can be lengthy, so please don´t worry and don´t loose your nerves.
 The main and important point is to get it done and keep going.

 Opening a bank account

 Once registered, you need to open a cheque account (Girokonto), you have a choice between numerous, different banking institutions.
 Most banks offer accounts free of charge for students.
 A bank account is needed in order to settle payments such as rent, health insurance and tuition/semester fees, amongst other things.
 Please note that in Germany credit cards are accepted, but not as widely as in other countries.
 Instead, your bank will issue a debit card (Electronic Cash or EC card), which can be used for payments in most of Germany.
-For further information, please visit Deutsche Bank.
+For further information, the most used banks are Deutsche Bank, Sparkasse, ING Diba, Commerzbank, N26.
+It may be that even your blocked bank account-provider (just for those applying for a visa) offers you on top a usual bank account.

 Taking Out Health Insurance